Stephen-J-Whitaker/wild-carbon/README.md

 -   [MailChimp](https://mailchimp.com/): Used to handle newletter signup

+-   [AmIResponsive](https://ui.dev/amiresponsive): Used to produce the mock-up at the top of this readme

 ## **9. Credits**

 -   ### **Code**

     -  All code and text content was written by the author, Stephen Whitaker, unless explicitly stated within the code or as described below.

-    -   Code to implement the e-commerce store functionality for Wild Carbon including products, basket, and checkout handling was adapted from the Boutique Ado walkthrough project provided by [Code Institute](http://www.codeinstitute.net/).
+    -   Code and models to implement the e-commerce store functionality for Wild Carbon including products, basket, and checkout handling was adapted from the Boutique Ado walkthrough project provided by [Code Institute](http://www.codeinstitute.net/).
 The Boutique Ado walkthrough also included instructions on sending of emails, integration with Amazon S3 Bucket for serving static and media files and the [Stripe]( https://stripe.com/ie) payment system and these instructions were followed during implementation of the Wild Carbon project.
 The code sourced from or adapted from the Boutique Ado project is referenced in the Wild Carbon project code at the locations where the Boutique Ado code is in use.

     -	[Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/) was used for the creation of the responsive navigation bar, toasts and some styles throughout the template code were implemented using Bootstraps css classes.